 This due diligence is not new to us but it is the first time we have framed it as a formal sustainability goal, with clear measures to show our progress.
 Our goal is to achieve compliance among 100% of our Tier 1 strategic suppliers by 2025.

 We procure goods and services globally and our supply chains are multi-tiered.
-Sourcing of strategic materials is a principal risk and monitoring and understanding the risk is challenging but essential.
+Supply failure is a principal risk and monitoring and understanding the risk is challenging but essential.
 Some of our strategic raw materials are available from only a limited number of countries.
-The countries we rely on for these materials are highlighted in the map below.

 The term ‘conflict minerals’ refers to tin, tungsten, tantalum and gold which originated from the Democratic Republic of Congo (DRC) and surrounding countries.